 There are a several eligibility requirements for applying to be appointed as a magistrate.

-- You must be willing to take an Oath of Allegiance to the Crown.
+- be willing to take an Oath of Allegiance to the Crown

-- You must permanently reside in England or Wales and not be in the process of, or intending to, seeking asylum or indefinite leave to remain in the UK.
+- permanently reside in England or Wales and not be in the process of, or intending to, seeking asylum or indefinite leave to remain in the UK

 Establishing whether there’s anything in your personal or professional life that risks bringing the magistracy into disrepute.